About

 6

-I am committed to exploring innovative and renegerative approaches.
+72. I am committed to exploring innovative and renegerative solutions.
 (Attitude)

-1: I am not committed to exploring innovative approaches.
+1: I am not committed to exploring innovative solutions.

-6: I am fully committed to exploring innovative sustainable development approaches.
+6: I am fully committed to exploring innovative sustainable solutions.

 1